Michael Foot: Death

-Foot died at his Hampstead, north London home on the morning of 3 March 2010 at the age of 96.
+Foot died at his Hampstead, north London home on the morning of 3 March 2010 at the age of 96 after a long period of ill health.
 The House of Commons was informed of the news later that day by Justice Secretary Jack Straw, who told the House: "I am sure that this news will be received with great sadness not only in my own party but across the country as a whole."
 Foot's funeral was a non-religious service, held on 15 March 2010 at Golders Green Crematorium in North-West London.

 In popular culture

 "Foot Heads Arms Body"

 On 22 June 1978, The Guardian ran an article with the headline "Foot hits back on Nazi comparison".
 Reader David C. Allan of Edinburgh responded with a letter to the editor, which the paper ran on 27 June.
-Decrying the headline's apparent pun, Allen suggested that, if Foot were in future to be appointed Secretary of State for Defence, The Guardian might cover it under the headline "Foot Heads Arms Body".
+Decrying the headline's apparent pun, Allan suggested that, if Foot were in future to be appointed Secretary of State for Defence, The Guardian might cover it under the headline "Foot Heads Arms Body".

 The belief later gained currency that The Times actually had run the headline.
 Some decades later, Martyn Cornell recalled the story as true, saying he had written the headline himself as a Times subeditor around 1986.
 The headline does not, however, appear in The Times Digital Archive, which includes every day's newspaper from 1785 into the 21st century.

+In 2018, John Rentoul included this headline in his "The Top 10: Headlines", subtitled "Clever and memorable plays on words that have made journalistic history".